-California in December is beautiful.
 We may be biased, but quite honestly, the Golden State offers incredible travel destinations any time of year, and December is no different.

 Whether you love strolling city streets or want to hike in the wilderness, and whether you want to enjoy a winter wonderland or head to warmer climes, there’s a perfect California destination for your December getaway.

 Holiday parades and floats, festive menus at restaurants, and special shows and festivals make for a lively time in California in December.

-Cold weather national parks such as Yosemite National Park and Lassen Volcanic National Park may be blanketed with snow in December.
+If you are actively seeking a wintry escape, cold weather national parks such as Yosemite National Park and Lassen Volcanic National Park may be blanketed with snow in December.
 The white wonderlands are perfect for snowshoe hikes and snow play.

 Joshua Tree National Park and Death Valley National Park are the perfect December getaways into nature, and you can even do a California deserts road trip.

 Considering a December trip to the Golden State?
 Read on to discover all the amazing places to visit in California in December!